Ultimate Guide To WordPress RSS

 Post Excerpts can also affect how the content in your feed displays …

-Post excerpts affect how a feed displays
+Post excerpts can affect how feeds display

-(Post excerpts affect how feeds display)
+(Post excerpts affect how your feed content displays)

 View The Content Of Your RSS Feeds